 Initially structured as a Johannesburg-based consultancy and drawing office with general engineering capabilities, later research into the South African market for hoists and overhead cranes revealed an opportunity which Condra’s management believed the company could fill – that of local manufacture in place of local assembly from imported components.
 The research indicated that there existed substantial demand for a range of robust cranes and hoists if these could be competitively priced.

-Soon after this move, Condra commissioned its first European plant, in Dryanovo, Bulgaria.
+Soon after this move, Condra commissioned its first European plant, in Pazardzhik, Bulgaria.

 Founder and present managing director Josef Kleiner remains the company’s owner.

 There are no external shareholders, the company being wholly funded by profits from its quality range of products.